PacificBiosciences/HiFi-human-WGS-WDL/docs/backends/gcp/README.md

 gcloud compute zones list | grep <region>
 ```

-For example, the zones in region us-central1 are `"us-central1-a us-central1-b us-central1c us-central1f"`.
+For example, the zones in region `us-central1` are `"us-central1-a us-central1-b us-central1c us-central1f"`.

-## Running the workflow

-### Running via Google's genomics Pipelines API
+## Running the workflow via Google's genomics Pipelines API

 [Cromwell's documentation](https://cromwell.readthedocs.io/en/stable/tutorials/PipelinesApi101/) on getting started with Google's genomics Pipelines API can be used as an example for how to run the workflow.

-# Reference data hosted in GCP
+## Reference data hosted in GCP

 GCP reference data is hosted in the `us-west1` region in the bucket `gs://pacbio-wdl`.
 This bucket is requester-pays, meaning that users will need to [provide a billing project in their Cromwell configuration](https://cromwell.readthedocs.io/en/stable/filesystems/GoogleCloudStorage/) in order to use files located in this bucket.